Cognitive behavioral treatment of eating disorders: Binge-eating disorder

 The same type of CBT used for bulimia nervosa has demonstrated that it can be helpful in the treatment of binge-eating disorder.
 However, one of the problems with administering CBT to those with this disorder is that it does not traditionally encourage weight loss.
 This can be problematic for the portion of the population of binge-eaters, who are overweight or obese.

 As a result of issues like these CBT has not yet been established as the most effective treatment for binge-eating disorder.
 A commonly used alternative is behavioral weight loss because it prioritizes physical health by maintaining a healthy weight.

 The CBT representation model includes altering eating routines, which includes retaining and maintaining eating timetable along with weekly recording the weighing sessions.
 During tempting and triggering circumstances, the CBT patients are encouraged to look for substitutes and include reasonable behaviors instead of binge eating.
 They master some exercises which help them understand the relationship of their moods to their cravings for food.
 This also assists them in seeing weight in a healthy way.
 CBT also aims at relapse prevention besides strengthening patient's relationships with their family and peers.
 The treatment duration depends on the relapse rates as well as the patient's response to the treatment.

 Many studies on binge eating target the adult population considering that binge eating disorders begin in early or late adulthood.
 While specific evidences of an adolescent with BED are not available, nevertheless, there are some studies that talk in favor of the efficacy of CBT for binge eating disorders providing significant evidences in the cases of adult population.
 However, early interventions may be beneficial for the adolescents in terms of targeting exclusively the issues with self-esteem as well as the overvaluation of shape and weight of the body.

 Some studies conclude that to bring down the binge eating practices, aiming at weight loss may be advantageous.
 Weight maintenance, healthy eating as well as exercising to primarily lose weight, may eventually decrease the binge eating behaviors.
-It is important to not to see a treatment for a psychopathological disorders as a weight-loss program, even though weight loss and decrease in binge eating episodes may happen simultaneously.
+It is important not to see a treatment for a psychopathological disorders as a weight-loss program, even though weight loss and decrease in binge eating episodes may happen simultaneously.